 This module will:

 You will concentrate on gaining specialist knowledge and skills.
 The focus will be on your professional development as an accountable practitioner and leader and you will be introduced to increasingly complex and challenging problems.
 Consolidation of your learning will be demonstrated through the completion of a project specifically linked to an aspect of your practice.
 Practice in your final year will provide you with an opportunity to prepare for your role as a registered nurse.
-During this final year you will also have the chance to undertake a short elective placement which may be elsewhere in the UK or overseas.

 Please note, modules may change to reflect the latest academic thinking and expertise of our staff.